TUDelft-MUDE/book/book/time_series/modelling.md

 ***How to determine $f_1$ if it is unknown a priori?***

 We can determine the dominant frequency $f_1$ by analysing the power spectral density (PSD) of the data.
 The dominant frequency corresponds to the frequency at which the PSD reaches its maximum value.
-If the time series contains $N$ periodic components, the PSD will exhibit $N$ prominent peaks, one corresponding to each component.
+If the time series contains $p$ periodic components, the PSD will exhibit $p$ prominent peaks, one corresponding to each component.

 #### Example power spectral density